Nagibaba/easy-service-worker/README.md

 # Easy service worker

-## Easiest ever
+## Easiest caching ever

-Easiest caching ever.
 No need to hard work as ETag or whatever.
 As easy as drinking a coffee, even easier.

 #### 1. Caches only html.
 Images and other assets should be the concern of browsers